jackmdj/business-ml-demo/README.md

 ## Introduction

+Puffco has solidified itself as the top maker of cannabis consumption devices.
+However, it has been noted that they struggle with customer retention, with many customers buying once or infrequently.
 This project aims to identify the best time to send a promotional email to Puffco customers and determine which product to promote next.
 By combining random forest regression (time prediction) and classification (product recommendation) models, this project showcases a full machine learning pipeline from data creation to inference.

 ## Project Overview